ivoyager/ivoyager_tables/README.md

 Required specifier: `@WIKI_ONLY[=<table_name>]` (table_name defaults to the base file name)
 Optional directive: `@DONT_PARSE`

-This format can add items to the wiki lookup dictionary that were not added by DB_ENTITIES or DB_ENTITIES_MOD tables.
+This format can add items to wiki page title dictionaries that are not added by fields in DB_ENTITIES or DB_ENTITIES_MOD tables.

-The format is the same as DB_ENTITIES except that fields can include only localization-prefixed ".wiki" (e.g., "en.wiki"), and the only header tag allowed is `Prefix`.
-Prefix the 0-column by entering the header tag as `Prefix/<0-column prefix>`.
-The 0-column may contain any text and is **not** used to create entity enumerations.
+The format is the same as [DB_ENTITIES](#DB_ENTITIES-Format) except that fields can include only wiki page title fields and the only header that may be used (optionally) is `Prefix`.
+As for DB_ENTITIES, prefix the 0-column by modifying the header tag to `Prefix/<entity prefix>`.
+Unlike DB_ENTITIES, the 0-column is **not** used to create entity name enumerations.

+See [Wiki Page Title Fields](#Wiki-Page-Title-Fields) in the DB_ENTITIES Format above.

-For example usage, our [Planetarium](https://www.ivoyager.dev/planetarium/) uses this table format to create hyperlinks to Wikipedia.org pages for concepts such as "Orbital_eccentricity" and "Longitude_of_the_ascending_node" (i.e., non-entity items that don't exist in a DB_ENTITIES table).
-Alternatively, the lookup could be used for an internal game wiki.
+For example usage, our [Planetarium](https://www.ivoyager.dev/planetarium/) uses this table format to create hyperlinks to Wikipedia.org pages for concepts such as "Orbital_eccentricity" and "Longitude_of_the_ascending_node" (i.e., non-"entity" items that don't exist in planets.tsv, moons.tsv, etc.).

-## ENUM_X_ENUM Format
+## ENTITY_X_ENTITY Format

 [Example Table](https://github.com/t2civ/astropolis_sdk/blob/master/public/data/tables/compositions_resources_proportions.tsv)

-Required specifier: `@ENUM_X_ENUM[=<table_name>]` (table_name defaults to the base file name)
+Required specifier: `@ENTITY_X_ENTITY[=<table_name>]` (table_name defaults to the base file name)
 Required directive: `@DATA_TYPE=<Type>`
 Optional directives: `@DATA_DEFAULT=<Default>`, `@DATA_UNIT=<Unit>`, `@TRANSPOSE`, `@DONT_PARSE`

 This format creates an array-of-arrays data structure where data is indexed [row_enumeration][column_enumeration] or the transpose if `@TRANSPOSE` is specified.
 All cells in the table have the same Type, Default and Unit (if applicable) specified by data directives above.

-Enumerations must be "known" by the plugin, which means that they were added as row entity names by a DB_ENTITIES, DB_ENTITIES_MOD or ENUMERATION format table, or were added as a "project_enum" dictionary in the `postprocess_tables()` call.
+At this time, the only "enumerations" that the plugin knows are entity names defined in other tables (specifically, DB_ENTITIES, DB_ENTITIES_MOD or ENUMERATION tables).
+TODO: We plan to support project or Godot enums as enumerations in the ENTITY_X_ENTITY format.

 The upper-left table cell can either be empty or specify row and column entity prefixes delimited by a backslash.
 E.g., "RESOURCE_\FACILITY_" prefixes all row names with "RESOURCE_" and all column names with "FACILITY_".

-The resulting array-of-arrays structure will always have rows and columns that are sized and ordered according to the enumeration, not the table, if entities are missing or out of order in the table.
-Data not specified in the table file (omited row or column entities) will be imputed with default value.
+The resulting array-of-arrays structure will always have rows and columns that are sized and ordered according to the enumeration, not the table!
+Entities can be missing or out of order in the table.
+Data not specified in the table file (because the cell is empty or the entity row or column is missing) will be imputed with the default value.